BlueDevelopmentMC/BlueCore/README.md

 BlueChunk does not replace or patch Paper's internals.
 It builds on Paper's own async chunk system and API, so it stays compatible across updates and works alongside your other plugins.

-⚠️ Warning: This plugin is still a work in progress and is not recommended for use on public servers. ⚠️
+⚠️ Warning: This plugin is still a work in progress and is not recommended for use on public servers with 1000+ players. ⚠️

 ## Features
 ### Already Added